 How can I get tested?

 Mass General Brigham offers COVID-19 testing.
-You need an appointment.
-Your provider's office or the COVID-19 Nurse Hotline (617-724-7000) will work with you to find the most convenient place to get tested.
+Most of our locations require an appointment.
+Your provider's office will work with you to find the most convenient place to get tested.

 What is the test like?